izderadicka/ptunnel-rust/README.md

 Proxy configuration
 ===================
 You can supply proxy host:port argument to ptunnel program as `-p host:port` or you can use standard environment variable `https_proxy`, which is in form of URL http://host:port.
+Program also supports basic authentication with proxy (via `--user` and `--password` program arguments).

 Instalation
 ===========